antrea-io/antrea/ci/jenkins/README.md

 * [daily-elk-flow-collector-validate](https://jenkins.antrea-ci.rocks/job/antrea-daily-elk-flow-collector-validate-for-period/):
   [![Build Status](http://jenkins.antrea-ci.rocks/buildStatus/icon?job=antrea-daily-elk-flow-collector-validate-for-period)](http://jenkins.antrea-ci.rocks/view/cloud/job/antrea-daily-elk-flow-collector-validate-for-period/)
   daily validation of elk flow collector manifest.
 If build fails, Jenkins will send an email to projectantrea-dev@googlegroups.com for notification.

+ * daily-matrix-test: to be tested

 If you need to run the K8s community tests locally, you may use the [ci/run-k8s-e2e-tests.sh](/ci/run-k8s-e2e-tests.sh) script.
 It takes care of